hai-nd/librespot-java-shairport-sync-snapserver/README.md

 Idea adapted from [librespot-shairport-snapserver](https://github.com/yubiuser/librespot-shairport-snapserver) and based on [shairport-sync docker image](https://github.com/mikebrady/shairport-sync/tree/master/docker)

- **Background:** When this project started, the last releases of *snapcast* and *librespot* where outdated compared to their respective `develop` branches.
+ **Background:** When this project started, the last releases of *librespot-api* is 1.6.4 not work.
-  Therefore, everything is compiled from source using the development branches for all repos.
+  I have to build my own librespot-api version 1.6.3 and put it in the project folder.

  **Note** The coresponding Docker image for runinng `snapclient` can be found here: [https://github.com/yubiuser/snapclient-docker](https://github.com/yubiuser/snapclient-docker)